-In addition to Dr. Chang, our executive officers included the following as of the Original Report:
+In addition to Dr. Chang, our executive officers include the following:

 Veer Bhavnagri, 40, has served as our General Counsel since May 2018, which our Board of Directors elevated to an executive position in April 2020.
 Mr. Bhavnagri also serves as the Company's Compliance Officer.
 Prior to joining us, Mr. Bhavnagri served as the Vice President, Corporate Counsel, of Kite from November 2014 until January 2018.
 Prior to joining Kite, Mr. Bhavnagri was a senior associate at Cooley LLP.
 Previously, Mr. Bhavnagri was an associate in the New York and Sydney offices of Sullivan & Cromwell LLP.
 Mr. Bhavnagri received a J.D., magna cum laude, from the University of Michigan Law School.
 He received an A.B. in mathematical economics and political science, with honors, from Brown University.
 Mr. Bhavnagri is admitted to practice law in New York and California.